gbmhunter/blog/content/electronics/components/resistors/_index.md

 ## Resistor Dividers

-Resistor dividers are two or more resistors in a series configuration such that at some junction in the string, the voltage is a fixed proportion of the total voltage applied to the end's of the string.
-In this way, they **"divide"** the input voltage into a smaller output voltage.
+**Resistor dividers are two or more resistors in a series configuration** such that at some junction in the string, the voltage is a fixed proportion of the total voltage applied to the end's of the string.
+In this way, they **divide** the input voltage (applied across the entire string) into a smaller output voltage (measured across only part of the string).

-The simplest voltage divider consists of just two resistors in series.
+The simplest voltage divider consists of just two resistors in series, shown in {{% ref "fig-resistor-divider-schematic" %}}.

-{{% figure src="resistor-divider-schematic.png" width="350" caption="A basic schematic of a simple resistor divider.
+{{% figure ref="fig-resistor-divider-schematic" src="_assets/resistor-divider-schematic.webp" width="350" caption="A basic schematic of a simple resistor divider.
 You will see these used everywhere in circuits!" %}}

 The equation for `\(V_{OUT}\)` is: